-Once the exam is passed and all other licensing requirements are completed, the now licensed neurosurgeon is fully prepared to begin his or her own practice or find a hospital setting to perform surgery without supervision or guidance.
+Once you pass the exam and complete all other licensing requirements, you are fully prepared to begin your practice or find a hospital setting to perform surgery without supervision or guidance.

 This board certification will be valid for a total of ten years and before expiration, the subject must return to the board for renewal of his or her credentials.
 The entire period from the start of schooling towards a bachelor’s degree to the obtaining of a license can take upwards of 16 years and is an extremely grueling process and makes it clear why surgeons make the high salaries that they do.

-As with any field of work, experience and salary are a direct function of each other.
-The longer the surgeon is established within an organization, the more the doctor will be compensated financially.
+As with any field of work, experience and neurosurgeon salary are a direct function of each other.
+The longer the surgeon stays within an organization, the more the doctor earns financially.

 Several hospitals offer bonuses and other performance-based incentives that add to the surgeon’s pay at the end of the year.
 Outside of the operating room, surgeons can choose to go into publication with a particular finding or other offering based around their work experience.
 On average, a published surgeon will make more than a surgeon without any research publications.